 The carrying value of our consolidated financial liabilities approximates fair value.
-We adopted ASC 825-10, which provides companies with an option to report selected financial assets and liabilities at fair value, and made an irrevocable election to apply ASC 825-10 to our Credit Facility and our Notes.
-We elected to use the fair value option for the Credit Facility and our Notes to align the measurement attributes of both our assets and liabilities while mitigating volatility in earnings from using different measurement attributes.
-Due to that election and in accordance with GAAP, we incurred \$0 relating to debt issuance costs during each of the three months ended December 31, 2016 and 2015 and \$0, \$0 and \$8.3 million relating to debt issuance costs for the years ended September 30, 2016, 2015 and 2014, respectively.
-ASC 825-10 establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities and to more easily understand the effect on earnings of a company's choice to use fair value.
-ASC 825-10 also requires entities to display the fair value of the selected assets and liabilities on the face of the Consolidated Statements of Assets and Liabilities and changes in fair value of the Credit Facility and our Notes are reported in our Consolidated Statements of Operations.
+We adopted ASC 825-10, which provides companies with an option to report selected financial assets and liabilities at fair value, and made an irrevocable election to apply ASC 825-10 to our Credit Facility, the 2019 Notes and, prior to their redemption, the 2025 Notes.
+We elected to use the fair value option for the Credit Facility, the 2019 Notes and, prior to their redemption, the 2025 Notes to align the measurement attributes of both our assets and liabilities while mitigating volatility in earnings from using different measurement attributes.
+Due to that election and in accordance with GAAP, we incurred \$0 relating to amendment costs on the Credit Facility costs during each of the three months ended December 31, 2018 and 2017 and \$0, \$3.9 million and \$0 relating to amendment costs on the Credit Facility during the years ended September 30, 2018, 2017 and 2016, respectively.
+ASC 825-10 establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities and to more easily understand the effect on earnings of a company's choice to use fair value, ASC 825-10 also requires entities to display the fair value of the selected assets and liabilities on the face of the Consolidated Statements of Assets and Liabilities and changes in fair value of the Credit Facility and the 2019 Notes are reported in our Consolidated Statements of Operations.
 We elected not to apply ASC 825-10 to any other financial assets or liabilities, including the SBA debentures.
-For the three months ended December 31, 2016 and 2015, our Credit Facility and our Notes had a net change in unrealized depreciation of \$5.8 million and \$7.7 million, respectively.
-For the fiscal years ended September 30, 2016, 2015 and 2014, our Credit Facility and our Notes had a net change in unrealized depreciation (appreciation) of \$3.7 million, \$1.7 million and \$(3.0) million, respectively.
-As of December 31, 2016, September 30, 2016 and 2015, net unrealized depreciation on our Credit Facility and our Notes totaled \$11.1 million, \$5.2 million and \$1.5 million, respectively.
+For the three months ended December 31, 2018 and 2017, our Credit Facility and the 2019 Notes had a net change in unrealized depreciation of \$6.1 million and \$1.1 million, respectively.
+For the year ended September 30, 2018, the Credit Facility and 2019 Notes had a net change in unrealized depreciation of \$3.9 million.
+For the years ended September 30, 2017 and 2016, our Credit Facility and the 2019 Notes and 2025 Notes had a net change in unrealized (appreciation) depreciation of \$(7.6) million and \$3.7 million, respectively.
+As of December 31, 2018, September 30, 2018 and 2017, net unrealized depreciation (appreciation) on our Credit Facility and the 2019 Notes totaled \$7.6 million, \$1.6 million and \$(2.3) million, respectively.
 We use a nationally recognized independent valuation service to fair value our Credit Facility and our 2019 Notes in a manner consistent with the valuation process that the board of directors uses to value investments.
-Our 2025 Notes trade on the NYSE under the ticker "PNTA" and we use the closing price on the exchange to determine their fair value.